-<STRING>

-If the string contains whitespace, it should be enclosed in single (') or double quotes (").

-Specifies a descriptive message associated with the standing reservation and all child reservations.

-SRCFG[test] COMMENT='rsv for network testing'

-Moab annotates the standing reservation test and all child reservations with the specified message.
+Format <STRING> If the string contains whitespace, it should be enclosed in single (') or double quotes (").
+Default -- Description Specifies a descriptive message associated with the standing reservation and all child reservations.
+Example SRCFG[test] COMMENT='rsv for network testing' Moab annotates the standing reservation test and all child reservations with the specified message.
 These messages show up within Moab client commands, Moab web tools, and graphical administrator tools.

 DAYS Format One or more of the following (comma-delimited): • Mon • Tue • Wed • Thu • Fri • Sat • Sun • [ALL] Default [ALL] Description Specifies which days of the week the standing reservation is active.
-Example SRCFG[test] DAYS=Mon, Tue, Wed, Thu, Fri Standing reservation test is active Monday through Friday.

 DEPTH

 Format <integer></integer>

 Default 2

 Description Specifies the depth of standing reservations to be created (one per period).
-To satisfy the DEPTH, Moab creates new reservations at the beginning of the specified PERIOD on page 397.
+To satisfy the DEPTH, Moab creates new reservations at the beginning of the specified PERIOD on page 402.
 If your reservation ends at the same time that a new PERIOD begins, the number of reservations may not match the requested DEPTH.
-To prevent or resolve this issue, set the ENDTIME on page 393 a couple minutes before the beginning of the next PERIOD.
+To prevent or resolve this issue, set the ENDTIME on page 398 a couple minutes before the beginning of the next PERIOD.
 For example, set the ENDTIME to 23:58 instead of 00:00.

 Example SRCFG[test] PERIOD=DAY DEPTH=6 Specifies that six reservations will be created for standing reservation test.